Daisy Fancourt: Research and career

-After her PhD, Fancourt moved to Imperial College London as a postdoctoral researcher, where she was based in the Centre for Performance Science from 2013-2017.
+After her PhD, Fancourt moved to Imperial College London as a postdoctoral researcher, where she was based in the Centre for Performance Science from 2013 to 2017.
 The Centre for Performance Science is a partnership between Imperial College School of Medicine and the Royal College of Music.
 Fancourt studied the biological impact of the arts, with a particular focus on the use of music in clinical settings.
 Her work led to the publication of a new theoretical model for how music affects immune response.
 She also developed and researched a number of new arts programmes to support clinical outcomes, including a community drumming intervention for people with mental illness, a singing programme for mothers with postnatal depression, and a choir programme for people affected by cancer.
 Some of these programmes have since received clinical commissioning within the National Health Service.
-At the annual Imperial College London festival, Fancourt analysed the capacity of men and women to play board games whilst listening to music, and showed that men perform worse when there is rock music in the background.
+At the annual Imperial College London festival, Fancourt analysed the capacity of men and women to play board games while listening to music, and showed that men perform worse when there is rock music in the background.
 The study was awarded a prize by the Medical Journal of Australia.
 During her time at Imperial, Fancourt also acted as Director of Research for Breathe Health Research, an organisation that looked to support children with hemiplegia through magic training.

 For her contributions to science and the arts, Fancourt was made the British Science Association Jacob Bronowski Award Lecturer in 2016.

 In 2017 joined University College London as a Wellcome Trust research fellow in epidemiology.
 During her Fellowship, Fancourt carried out the first epidemiological analyses of arts engagement and health, showing longitudinal associations with incidence and management of a range of mental health conditions and aspects of age-related decline.
 She also published studies showing how loneliness and social isolation affect neuro-immune markers, cardiovascular events, and hospital admissions for respiratory disease.
 The same year, Fancourt was selected as one of the BBC Radio 3 Next Generation Thinkers.
 As part of the award, Fancourt had the opportunity to create content for BBC Radio 3 and BBC Radio 4.
 In 2018, Fancourt began working with the World Health Organization to develop an agenda that connected the arts, health and well-being.
-In a landmark report with WHO, Fancourt concluded that arts interventions, including singing in a choir to improve the outcomes of chronic obstructive pulmonary disease, present low-cost treatment options for healthcare workers.
+In a report with WHO, Fancourt concluded that arts interventions, including singing in a choir to improve the outcomes of chronic obstructive pulmonary disease, present low-cost treatment options for healthcare workers.
 The report was named the Global Aesthetic Achievement of 2019.
 To further global research and policy work on arts and health, in 2021, Fancourt was appointed Director of the WHO Collaborating Centre for Arts & Health.